-- 1. Each item must have been made by a 4-H member who is enrolled in a 4-H project within the current year. - 2.
-Exhibits should portray base requirements as outlined in specific 4-H projects.
+1. Each item must have been made by a 4-H member who is enrolled in a 4-H project within the current year.

-- 3. All animals must follow previously stated animal rules and health regulations. - 4.
+- 2. Exhibits should portray base requirements as outlined in specific 4-H projects.
+Cloverbud exhibitors must have completed the requirements for each project entered. - 3.
+All animals must follow previously stated animal rules and health regulations. - 4.
 Wristbands-4-H exhibitors \$10.00 with project entry, limit to a maximum of eight per family, immediate family only (siblings and parents).
 Grandparent bands \$20.00.
 4-H wristbands do not permit admission to stage, field events, or rides.
 Wristband must be worn at all times.
 Car passes--\$5.00.

-GOOD HOUSEKEEPING PREMIUMS (PER DAY/PER SPECIES) 1ST--\$20, 2ND--\$10, 3RD--\$5
+GOOD HOUSEKEEPING PREMIUMS (PER DAY/PER SPECIES) 1ST.-\$20, 2ND.-\$10, 3RD.-\$5